-AMD have just revealed some of their upcoming 5000 series Ryzen CPU options, which are set to release globally on November 5th.
-(Which could mean November 6th here in New Zealand)
+AMD have just revealed some of their upcoming 5000 series Ryzen CPU options, which are set to release globally in November.

 CEO Lisa Su took to the stage, along with a host of AMD experts Mark Papermaster and Robert Hallock, to reveal the new Ryzen CPU products.
 What followed was an explanation of what AMD wanted and have achieved with their Ryzen CPU series, and a series of performance demonstrations with some potent performance uplifts shown, using their own 3900XT to showcase the performance increase offered by the 5900X - showing an FPS increases in a range of games, even when compared to the flagship Intel i9-10900K.